hopeatina/neuromosaic/data/README.md

 # Data Management

-This directory contains datasets and instructions for data management in Neuramosaic.
+This directory contains datasets and instructions for data management in Neuromosaic.

 ## Directory Structure